 Since school is back in session, I have noticed sickness is spreading about.
 This time of year Josh comes down with some kind of virus and well then that means I will too.
 Now with that in mind its time to put my herbs to use.
 First on my list is Oregano.
 Making oil of oregano can be very beneficial.
 Since it is such a powerful medicinal herb it is almost essential to have in my medicine cabinet.
+You can easily buy it on Amazon.

 DID YOU KNOW?